-Salvage activities are tentatively scheduled to commence in late 2023 following approval of the project.
-The salvage works are estimated to take up to 12 - 16 weeks to complete.
+Salvage activities are tentatively scheduled to commence in late 2024 following approval of the project.
 The timeframe for the salvage activities will be confirmed once a transplant specialist is engaged.

 The planting of propagated specimens into the recipient site/s is scheduled to commence in 2025 allowing sufficient time for seed to develop.
 It is anticipated that the planting of propagated specimens will be conducted annually for up to seven years.
 Should this timeframe require revision, this Plan will be amended accordingly.
 Refer to Section 8 for further details.